MadInSweden/apn_client/README.md

 * Broadcasting of notifications to a large number of devices in a reliable fashion
 * Dealing with errors (via the enhanced format Apple protocol) when sending notifications

+## Upgrade note
+Please note that in this forked version (1.0.0.footballaddicts) we've changed the syntax for creating messages quite a lot.
+We've done this in order to separate the expensive part of the message creation (payload serialization) into a separate class, which allows us to reuse payloads for multiple messages and is an absolutly essential part of sending tens of thousands of messages *fast*.

+We've also added support for an optional, externaly defined, ConnectionPool (basicly an object supporting #push and #pop that's preloaded with a bunch of ApnClient::Connection instances).

 ## Usage

 ### Delivering Your Messages